cl0rm/eiscp_bridge/README.md

 ## Planned Features

-- currently, auto-Discovery always shows the Receiver as TX-SR705 (Can be changed in code udp_server.c).
+- currently, auto-Discovery always shows the Receiver as TX-SR705 (Can be changed in udp_server.c).
 It should be easily possible to dynamically read the Receiver Type on Boot-Up
 - Direct MQTT control.
 This would completely circumvent eISCP, and might be the best solution for new control systems.
 - Maybe a custom PCB (that would just plug into any Onkyo AVR.
 This would include a fan controller, because AVRs tend to run hot, and cooling them prolongs the life greatly.)

 ## License
 - GPLv3
-- Commercial Use (e.g. MIT Licenses) only after contacting me.
+- For commercial use (including different licensing) contact me.